 How to Be More Confident

-Entrepreneurs need confidence to lead and inspire.
+Entrepreneurs need the confidence to lead and inspire.
 Here are some mental hacks that'll boost your confidence and generate greater success.

 As an entrepreneur, it can be challenging to be confident when there are so many variables that go into making your business a success.
 You might think that once you've achieved business success that it will give you a confidence boost.
 In reality, though, confidence in yourself and what you can accomplish is what will help you become successful in the first place.

 Considering that the life and work of an entrepreneur is about constantly pushing boundaries and going beyond your comfort zone, staying confident is easier said than done.
-It's easy for self-doubt to set in the minute something doesn't go as planned or someone tells you "no" or "it can't be done."
+It's easy for self-doubt and social anxiety to set in the minute something doesn't go as planned or someone tells you "no" or "it can't be done."
 It's your confidence that helps you push forward, say "yes" to the opportunity and prove that it can be done.

 As the leader of your startup or company, working on your self-confidence is a vital part of your personal development and leadership growth.
 Confident people who are leaders can influence others and get them to believe in the same vision.
-However, low self-confidence remains a key challenge for many entrepreneurs.
+However, low confidence remains a key challenge for many entrepreneurs.

 1. Don't listen to self-limiting beliefs

 Whether they were instilled in us by parents or other adult figures in our lives, our limiting beliefs might have convinced us to focus on what we can't do or what might never be possible.
 Remember, though, that at one time we were enthusiastic children who believed we could be or do anything!

 Wherever possible, it's important to quiet those negative thoughts that are providing reasons why you can't do something.
 Instead, take on an uncomfortable situation or try something new and see what happens.
 Should you succeed at it, you can permanently shut down many self-limiting beliefs.